longhorn/website/content/docs/1.4.0/deploy/important-notes/index.md

 - Longhorn pods require privileged access to manage nodes' storage.
 In Longhorn `v1.3.x` or older, Longhorn was shipping some Pod Security Policies by default, (e.g., [link](https://github.com/longhorn/longhorn/blob/4ba39a989b4b482d51fd4bc651f61f2b419428bd/chart/values.yaml#L260)).
 However, Pod Security Policy has been deprecated since Kubernetes v1.21 and removed since Kubernetes v1.25, [link](https://kubernetes.io/docs/concepts/security/pod-security-policy/).
 Therefore, we stopped shipping the Pod Security Policies by default.
-For Kubernetes < v1.25, if your cluster still enables Pod Security Policy admission controller, set the helm value `enablePSP` to `true` to install `longhorn-psp` PodSecurityPolicy resrouce which allows privileged Longhorn pods to start.
+For Kubernetes < v1.25, if your cluster still enables Pod Security Policy admission controller, please do:
+  - Helm installation method: set the helm value `enablePSP` to `true` to install `longhorn-psp` PodSecurityPolicy resource which allows privileged Longhorn pods to start.
+  - Kubectl installation method: need to apply the [podsecuritypolicy.yaml](https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/podsecuritypolicy.yaml) manifest in addition to applying the `longhorn.yaml` manifests.
+  - Rancher UI installation method: set `Other Settings > Pod Security Policy` to `true` to install `longhorn-psp` PodSecurityPolicy resource which allows privileged Longhorn pods to start.

 - As a replacement for Pod Security Policy, Kubernetes provides a new mechanism, [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
 If you enable the Pod Security Admission controller and change the default behavior to block privileged pods,